isomerpages/ncss-ssi/pages/training/certificate_prog/preparatory-training-for-potential-peer-support-specialist.md

 ### **Overview**

 This is the first module of the ‘Peer Support Specialist Programme’.
 It provides learners with an awareness and introduction to the role of a Peer Support Specialist, and the significance of sharing their lived experiences in order to help others in their recovery journeys.
 The module will be conducted over two days in a classroom.

-### **Pre-requisites**

-There are no pre-requisites for this module.

 ### **Target Audience**